ashrielbrian/nd0821-c2-build-model-workflow-starter/README.md

 # Introduction

 End-to-end machine learning pipeline of a random forest classifier model, to predict rental property prices.
-This is second course project of Udacity's MLDevOps nanodegree.
+This is the second course project of Udacity's MLDevOps nanodegree.

 # Requirements